12 February 2021

 How to configure VNFs using a Virtual Network Function Descriptor

 Virtual Network Functions (VNFs) are software network elements like routers, firewalls or load balancers that replace networking hardware.
 Network services are performed by dedicated software that runs on Virtual Machines (VMs) managed by Virtual Infrastructure Managers (VIMs).
-In this blog post, we describe how to configure VNFs using a Virtual Network Function Descriptor (VNFD) together with a Network Service Descriptor (NSD) and the Open Source MANO platform.
+In this blog post, we describe how to configure VNFs using a Virtual Network Function Descriptor (VNFD) together with a Network Service Descriptor (NSD) and the Open Source MANO platform link-icon.
 Additionally, we will present an initial configuration of a new Virtual Machine (VM) instance using cloud-init.

 Why do we need VNFDs and NSDs?